Traverse City Central High School: Demographics

-Additionally, 373 students (25.7%) were eligible for reduced-price or free lunch.
+Additionally, 361 students (27.3%) were eligible for reduced-price or free lunch.

 Athletics

 Traverse City Central's sports teams are known as the Trojans.
-The school is part of the Big North Conference and is considered a Class A school by MHSAA.
+The school is part of the Big North Conference for all sports except football, which plays in the Saginaw Valley League and is considered a Class A school by MHSAA.

 In 1978, 1985 and 1988, the Trojans of Traverse City Senior High School won the MHSAA Class A football championships.
 In 2021, the Trojans made it to the MHSAA Division 2 Championship round at Ford Field, but ultimately lost to the Warren De La Salle Pilots.

 Rivalries

 Traverse City Central has had an intense crosstown rivalry with the Traverse City West Titans since 1997.
 Prior to then, the Traverse City Trojans had an intense rivalry with the Alpena Wildcats.